akull15/News-summarizer-/README.md

-📰 News Summarization & Recommendation System
+📰 News Summarizer Web App
-An intelligent web-based NLP application that generates concise summaries of long-form news articles and recommends similar news headlines.
-Built with cutting-edge Transformer models from Hugging Face and deployed via Gradio for an intuitive user experience.
+Generate concise summaries from long-form news articles using state-of-the-art NLP models.
+Built with Hugging Face Transformers and Gradio for an intuitive web interface.

-🚀 Features
-✅ Summarization of News Articles
-✅ Transformer-based NLP (BART-large-cnn)
-✅ Real-time Text Generation
-✅ Clean, Minimal Web Interface (Gradio)
-✅ Easy Deployment (Local or Hugging Face Spaces)
-✅ Extensible for Future Enhancements
+Dataset
+Pre-trained Model: facebook/bart-large-cnn

+Summary Generation Task

-🎯 How It Works
+How It Works
+1. Text Preprocessing
+Raw news articles are tokenized using the pre-trained BART tokenizer.

+Articles longer than the model’s max token length are truncated appropriately.

+Cleaned and prepared for the model input.

-Model Used:
+2. Model Architecture
+Encoder-Decoder Architecture (BART)

-facebook/bart-large-cnn – a pre-trained Transformer model fine-tuned specifically for summarization tasks.
+Pre-trained on CNN/DailyMail dataset for summarization tasks.

-Architecture:
-Encoder-Decoder sequence-to-sequence model based on BART (Bidirectional and Auto-Regressive Transformers).
-The encoder compresses the input, while the decoder generates coherent summaries.

 Pipeline:

-Input long news article

-Model processes and compresses information
+Article → Encoder → Compressed Representation → Decoder → Summary

+3. Web Interface (Gradio)
+User pastes or uploads a news article.

-Returns short, human-readable summaries
+Press Summarize → Returns a short, accurate summary.

-Tech Stack:

-Python

-Transformers (Hugging Face)

-Gradio

-PyTorch backend

-🌐 Deployment Options
-  ✅ Local → python news_summarizer_gradio.py
-  ✅ Hugging Face Spaces (Recommended) → https://huggingface.co/spaces
+Works on CPU or GPU environments.